TECHTUNE-I-T-SOLUTIONS/hercirclefoundation/README.md

-# Her Circle Foundation — Website
+# HerCircle Foundation — Website

-This repository contains the Next.js (App Router) website for Her Circle Foundation.
+This repository contains the Next.js (App Router) website for HerCircle Foundation.
 It includes an admin UI for uploading gallery items and a public site to view photos and videos.
 The project uses Supabase for database and storage, and pnpm for package management.

 ## Features
 - Next.js App Router with server and client components